Cowbell: History

 The importance of the cow bell is highlighted in Swiss folklore, which reflects a period when a great Trychel, or large cow bell, was a rare and much-coveted item.
 The legend of the Simmental tells how a young cowherd strays inside a mountain, and is offered by a beautiful woman the choice between a treasure of gold coins, a golden Trychel, or the fairy herself.
 He chooses the Trychel.

 As opposed to regular cast-metal bells, 'trychlen' are made of hammered sheet metal.
 This results in a clanking, less crisp sound, but at the same time results in a bell that is lighter and thus easier to carry.

 Modern-day manufacturing of cow bells continues today in Korea, Indonesia, and India, many created as village handicrafts.
-Despite a May 2012 fire that destroyed its factory, the Bevin Brothers Manufacturing Company continues to make cow bell bells in East Hampton, CT, as it has since its founding in 1832; it is the only remaining U.S. company making just bells.
+Despite a May 2012 fire that destroyed its factory, the Bevin Brothers Manufacturing Company continues to make cow bells in East Hampton, CT, as it has since its founding in 1832; it is the only remaining U.S. company making just bells.